- Stain Removal/

 How to remove permanent marker from walls

 Another regular area for the accidental marker treatment is the walls.
 To be fair, they do look like a lovely blank canvas on which children everywhere look to begin their budding art careers.
-If your kid loves playing with crayons or Sharpies, you shouldn't miss out on learning how to remove permanent marker off walls.
+If your kid loves playing with crayons or Sharpies, you shouldn't miss out on learning how to remove permanent marker from walls.

 Rubbing alcohol, aerosol hairspray, and regular toothpaste (not gel) are great ways for removing permanent marker from your walls.
 But, you can also buy a magic eraser or use lemon essential oil as an effective solution.